 What meals are provided?

 Calvin College dining services will provide dinner on Thursday; breakfast, lunch and dinner on Friday; breakfast and lunch on Saturday.
 If you have any special dietary needs, please let us know about them on your registration form.

 What should I bring?

 If you are staying with Calvin students, please bring your own sleeping bag and pillow, toiletries, towels, etc. Anyone staying in the dorms will want to be prepared to sleep on the floor.
 Be sure to bring plenty of warm layers as Michigan’s winter weather will be in full swing.
 Your favorite notebook will be put to good use, and a camera can help you capture special memories.
 The dress for the conference is casual, so there is no need to take up precious packing space with formal clothes.

-You may also want some spending money to purchase items at the fair trade sale or books from the conference bookstore.
+You will also want some spending money to purchase items at the fair trade sale or books from the conference bookstore.